funcompbio/practical5/practical5.md

-Programs such as Unix commands, may take the so-called [command-line arguments](https://en.wikipedia.org/wiki/Command-line_interface#Arguments), which allow programs to read input information at the moment that they are running.
-For instance, the `cp` file copying command requires two arguments, the file to copy and the target directory or file where it should be copied, for instance:
+Programs such as Unix commands, may take the so-called [command-line arguments](https://en.wikipedia.org/wiki/Command-line_interface#Arguments), which allow programs to read different input each time we run them For instance, the `cp` file-copying command requires two arguments, the file to copy and the target directory or file where it should be copied, for instance:

 ```